Trade in Services International

 PictureU.S.
 Capitol, Washington D.C.

 Provisions of the USMCA are important to SMEs and women's economic empowerment.
-Certain USMCA Articles can level the playing field for SMEs and expand the female labor force participation rate in Mexico.
+Certain USMCA Articles can level the playing field for SMEs and expand the female labor force participation rate.

 Where Is the Common Ground on Trade Policy?